christopherweems/Sight/README.md

 # Sight

 Generate search query urls via a convenience initializer on URL.
 Also acts as a local index of thousands of websites.

-[Pull requests accepted!]
+[Pull requests encouraged]

 ## Usage